mattetti/book_mdar/book/source/Chapters/2_Communities/1_Communities.markdown

 ### IRC Channels - freenode.net

-If you can't find what you were looking for in the APIs then you could join the respective IRC channel on FreeNode and ask your question in there.
+If you can't find what you were looking for in the APIs then you could join the respective IRC channel on FreeNode and ask your question in there, you may need to wait for a response.

 * [#merb](irc://irc.freenode.net/merb)
 * [#datamapper](irc://irc.freenode.net/datamapper)